dbankier/TiShadow/server/README.md

    options above).
  * Native modules _can_ be supported if built into the TiShadow app first.
 (I.e., add them to the tiapp.xml of the TiShadow app.)
+ * Custom fonts will be loaded if placed in the `Resources/fonts` directory.
  * If there any errors about a Titanium SDK command not being found, add them to the Includes.js files and clean and build the TiShadow app.
 (I will gradually be adding commands.)